sarah-antillia/Tensorflow-Image-Segmentation-Pre-Augmented-Coronary-Artery-Disease/README.md

 <hr>
 <b>Actual Image Segmentation for Images of 512x512 pixels</b><br>
- The inferred colorized masks predicted by our segmentation model  appear similar to the ground truth masks, but lack precision in some areas.
+ The inferred colorized masks predicted by our segmentation model  appear similar to the ground truth masks.
 <table>
 <tr>
 <th>Input: image</th>